pingcap/docs-cn/ticdc-deployment-topology.md

 > **Note:**
 >
-> TiCDC has been a feature of general availability (GA) since v4.0.5.
-You can use TiCDC in production environments.
+> TiCDC is still an experimental feature.
+It is **NOT** recommended to use it in the production environment.

 This document describes the deployment topology of TiCDC based on the minimal cluster topology.